 My initial investment was £500.
 Yes, that's the minimum investment and a lot.
 You have to bring some capital with you in order to have proper diversification.
-The same is also possible for a total loss and even a loss of more than the invested money.
-My test project is not going very well and there might be a margin call soon.
+The same is also possible for a total loss, and even a loss of more than the invested money.
+My test project is still floating in the air (I'm not allowed to give more details).
 On the positive side returns of 20-30% p.a. are possible.
 So it's a high risk test balloon!
-In March the IRR is 4,71% due to currency effects.
+In May the IRR is 2,86% due to currency effects.

 I'm therefore letting my investment expire (if possible), because you need a lot of capital for a reasonable diversification.
 I don't have that and I'm not willing to invest that much there either.

 If AxiaFunder is an interesting platform for you, I would be happy if you use my link*.
 My reward is 30€.